Renewables Portfolio Standard (RPS) Certification

 Under California's Renewables Portfolio Standard (RPS) statutes, all sellers of electricity in California, including publicly owned utilities (POUs), investor-owned utilities (IOUs), electricity service providers (ESPs), and community choice aggregators (CCAs), are required to procure a portion of their electricity retail sales from eligible renewable resources to meet the following goals:

 33 percent by the end of 2020

-The following table shows facilities that have applied to the Energy Commission for RPS certification or precertification as eligible for the RPS, including the status of the most recently submitted applications for RPS certification or precertification.
+The list of facilities that have applied to the Energy Commission for RPS certification or precertification as eligible for the RPS, including the status of the most recently submitted applications for RPS certification or precertification, can be accessed in the RPS Online System via the “Applications Search”.
 As RPS certification or precertification applications are received and processed, this list will be updated.
 The list will also be modified as needed to reflect any changes in certification information or status of facilities.
-The list is originally sorted by RPS ID number, but the spreadsheet version can be downloaded and sorted as desired.

 Please refer to the Renewables Portfolio Standard Eligibility Guidebook, for information on how to become certified as an RPS-eligible facility.